MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbServer/deploy/deploy-enterprise-voice/configure-call-park-settings.md

 ms.lasthandoff: 01/12/2021
 ms.locfileid: "49804111"
 ---
-# <a name="configure-call-park-settings-in-skype-for-business"></a>Definir configurações de Estacionamento de Chamada no Skype for Business
+# <a name="configure-call-park-settings-in-skype-for-business"></a>Definir configurações de Estacionamento de Chamadas no Skype for Business

 Modificar as configurações de Estacionamento de Chamada no Skype for Business Server Enterprise Voice.